-Chilisleep’s Ooler Sleep System is not a half-measure.
-It costs $799 for a half-bed’s worth of coverage and it’s probably the most aggressive solution to hot sleeping you can try.
-It’s one of the most popular bed-cooling systems on the market—rivaled only by Eight Sleep’s Pod and similar products like Chilisleep’s Dock Pro.
+The Ooler Sleep System is not a half-measure.
+It costs $799 at retail for a half-bed’s worth of coverage and it’s probably the most aggressive solution to hot sleeping you can try.
+It’s one of the most popular bed-cooling systems on the market—rivaled only by Eight Sleep’s Pod and similar products like the Dock Pro.
 What do you get for all that money?
 I slept with one for more than a year to find out.

 What Is the Ooler, and How Does It Work?